fordfrog/apgdiff/README.md

 * Added hint to use "CREATE TABLE ...
 CONSTRAINT name PRIMARY KEY/UNIQUE ..."
   instead of "CREATE TABLE ...
 PRIMARY KEY/UNIQUE ..." because apgdiff cannot easily support unnamed constraints.
+* Fixed issue with incorrect end of expression detection because of ignored [ and ] brackets.
+This caused issues for example in statements like "...
+DEFAULT ARRAY[1, 2, 3], ..." where end of expression was detected at first comma (and not the third one) which then resulted in parser exception.

 ### 2012-09-21: Version 2.4